-FINA or Fédération Internationale de Natation is the federation that controls the development of Aquatics throughout the world.
-It was founded in 1908 during the Olympic Games in London by eight national federations.
+The Fédération Internationale de Natation (FINA) is the international governing body responsible for the development of aquatic sports throughout the world.
+The federation was founded in 1908 during the Olympic Games in London by eight national federations.
 These were France, Belgium, Denmark, Finland, Germany, Hungary, Sweden, and Great Britain.
-Among the main responsibilities of the Federation are to verify world records and update the list of said records; establish unified rules for swimming, diving, and water polo (both in the Olympic Games and in international competitions), and to manage swimming competitions at the Olympic Games.
+Among the many responsibilities of the federation are to verify world records and update the list of confirmed records, establish unified rules within the various disciplines, and to manage world swimming competitions that includes the Olympic Games.

 Currently, FINA is in charge of the development of the following aquatic disciplines: